yuwei2010/DJSurfer/docs/introduction.md

-# Welcome to the Datasurfer Tutorial
+# Welcome to Datasurfer

-In this tutorial, you'll gain a rapid insight of Datasurfer, covering installation, building your initial data pool, searching for certain data, and visualizing it.
+In this chapter, you'll gain a rapid insight of Datasurfer, covering installation, building your initial data pool, searching for certain data, and visualizing it.

 ## Install Datasurfer